rcgsheffield/sheffield_hpc/bessemer/software/apps/ansys/mechanical.rst

 Batch jobs
 ----------

-MAPDL is capable of running in both :ref:`MPI <parallel_MPI>` and :ref:`SMP <parallel_SMP>` parallel environments but will use its in-build MPI communications for both.
+MAPDL is capable of running in both :ref:`MPI <parallel_MPI>` environments and shared memory parallel processing (OpenMP) environments.

+.. parallel_bits :ref:`SMP <parallel_SMP>` parallel environments but will use its in-build MPI communications for both.

-On Bessemer, cross node jobs are not permitted and there is no ``mpi-rsh`` parallel environment.
+On Bessemer, cross node jobs are not permitted, this necessitates the use of the default OpenMP parallel environment  (up to 40 cores on a single node only).

-This necessitates the use of the default :ref:`SMP <parallel_SMP>` OpenMP parallel environment  (up to 40 cores on a single node only).
+.. parallel_bits :ref:`SMP <parallel_SMP>` OpenMP parallel environment  (up to 40 cores on a single node only).

-The lack of other options compared to :ref:`ANSYS Mechanical on ShARC<ansys-sharc-mechanical>` is as a result of execution on a single node not requiring these options.
+.. parallel_bits [[Ref Stanage instead of ShARC]] The lack of other options compared to :ref:`ANSYS Mechanical on ShARC<ansys-sharc-mechanical>` is as a result of execution on a single node not requiring these options.

 Sample SMP MAPDL Scheduler Job Script
 """""""""""""""""""""""""""""""""""""""""""""